 Join us in the Community Room to have fun and share ideas with friends.
 LEGO Club is an adventure in building techniques, applied geometry, cooperation, and of course, creative storytelling.
 No preregistration is required.
 Please feel free to contact Brenda Francis with any questions.

 You are able to access your favorite digital magazines using Flipster from EBSCO Information Services beginning Jan.
 1, 2015.
 Flipster is a next-generation digital magazine service that allows people to browse the latest issues of high quality digital versions of popular magazines, courtesy of the library.

 Don't you just love getting a free copy of Entertainment at Home from the library?
 Stay up to the minute on new releases and old favorites.

-Our exhibit in November features Photographs by Terry McNeill.
+Our exhibit in October features Knited Scraves and Shawls by Nina's Thursdau Night Knitters.
 The exhibit can be viewed during regular library hours when the community room is not in use for other purposes.
 A key is available at the circulation desk.